nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 Pros:

-* Control over infrastructure and reporting
+* Control over infrastructure and reporting (we create and control what we require)
-* Use python to create whatever kinds of reports we want CSV, PDF and graphs
+* We can use python to create whatever kinds of reports we want CSV, PDF and graphs.
+All report data/format is within DoS Integration team's control.
-* 100% of logs in storage mechanism
+* 100% of logs in storage mechanism.
+(Less chance of log not reaching log storage)
 * Keep logs for longer than two years

 Cons:

-* Need a pipeline to deploy reporting infrastructure
+* Need a pipeline to deploy reporting infrastructure (This pipeline would increase development time)
-* Additional Texas permissions required to trigger reports
+* Additional Texas permissions required to trigger reports (Texas may not give us such permission)
 * A lengthy process to create a report.
 A developer is required to create each report and must be tested.
 * Requires multiple AWS Services that must be be put into infrastructure as code.
 Which must be maintained.
 * Reporting solution must be paid for by our team.
 Money taken out of our budget